Women in World War I: Other jobs on the home front

 Many women volunteered on the home front as nurses, teachers, and workers in traditionally male jobs.
 Wealthy expatriate women from the United States set up an organization called the American Women's War Relief Fund in England in 1914 order to buy ambulances, support hospitals and provide economic opportunities to women during the war.

+Five Sisters memorial

+York Minster’s Five Sisters window is the only memorial in the UK dedicated to all the women of the British Empire who lost their lives in World War I. Ten oak screens were added to the north side of the St Nicholas Chapel.
+They list the name of every woman who died in the line of service during WWI.
+An inscription thereon reads, “This screen records the names of women of the Empire who gave their lives in the war 1914–1918 to whose memory the Five Sisters window was restored by women”.
+There are 1,513 names listed on the screens.

 Australia

 The role of Australian women in World War I was focused mainly on nursing services, with 2,139 Australian nurses serving during World War I. Their contributions were more important than initially expected, resulting in more respect for women in medical professions.

 Some women made ANZAC biscuits which were shipped to the soldiers.
 The biscuits were made using a recipe that would allow them to remain edible for a long time without refrigeration.